michelesr/thesis/src/ci.md

     To http://localhost:3000/mike/gasistafelice.git
     * [new branch]      master -> master

-Note: the http protocol has been used for the push because Gogs is running in a local environment, and, for security reasons, needs to be replaced with HTTPS or SSH when the SCM system is running in a remote server.
+Note: the http protocol has been used for the connection because the Gogs server is running in a local environment, and for security reasons, needs to be replaced with https or ssh when the SCM system runs in a remote machine.

 ### Gasista Felice containers configuration